barneyb/lgrep/README.md

 ## Performance

-At my day job, I had an error id (`b2f444a1-918b-4dd7-994f-990097dd4faa`), and needed to get the corresponding stack trace out of our application logs.
+At my day job, I had an error id (`b2f444a1-918b-4dd7-994f-990097dd4faa`), and needed to get the corresponding stack trace out of some application logs.
 The error was known to have occurred on one of six JVMs, and during hour 15 of 2024-07-06.
 This was my starting point, on an 2019 Intel MBP running macOS Sonoma 14.5:

 ```